Leviticus 9 – More on the Consecration of Priests

 And to the children of Israel you shall speak, saying, ‘Take a kid of the goats as a sin offering, and a calf and a lamb, both of the first year, without blemish, as a burnt offering, also a bull and a ram as peace offerings, to sacrifice before the LORD, and a grain offering mixed with oil; for today the LORD will appear to you.’”
 So they brought what Moses commanded before the tabernacle of meeting.
 And all the congregation drew near and stood before the LORD.
 Then Moses said, “This is the thing which the LORD commanded you to do, and the glory of the LORD will appear to you.”

 a.
 Take a kid of the goats as a sin offering: In one sense, this was the same kind of thing Aaron and his sons did in the previous week.
 They made several sacrifices a day, and now God commanded them to offer five more sacrifices (a kid of the goats, a calf and a lamb, and a bull and a ram).
-While all that repeated what had been done the previous days, on this eighth day something different would happen: today the LORD will appear to you.
+While all this repeated what had been done the previous days, on this eighth day something different would happen: today the LORD will appear to you.

 b.
 This is the thing which the LORD commanded you to do, and the glory of the LORD will appear to you: Everything Aaron did in the previous week prepared him for this moment.
 This was the end goal of the week of separation and consecration to the LORD – the display of God’s glory.

 i.
 “The Hebrew word for glory (kabod) is from the root kbd, which denotes ‘heaviness’ or ‘weightiness’ and hence the extended meaning of ‘significance, superior value, distinction, splendor.’”
 (Rooker)

 2. (7) Aaron will begin to minister for the people.